dannybloe/dzVents/README.md

 ===================
 And now the most interesting part.
 Before, all the device information was scattered around in a dozen global Lua tables like `otherdevices` or `devicechanged`.
 You had to write a lot of code to collect all this information and build your logic around it.
 And, when you want to update switches and stuff you had to fill the commandArray with often low-level stuff in order to make it work.

+**IMPORTANT: Make sure that all your devices have unique names!! dzVents doesn't check for duplicates!!**

 Fear no more: introducing the **domoticz resource object**.

 The domoticz object contains everything that you need to know in your scripts and all the methods (hopefully) to manipulate your devices and sensors.
 Getting this information has never been more easy:

 `domoticz.time.isDayTime` or `domoticz.devices['My sensor'].temperature` or `domoticz.devices['My sensor'].lastUpdate.minutesAgo`.

 So this object structure contains all the information logically arranged where you would expect it to be.
-Also, it harbors methods to manipulate Domoticz or devices. dzVents will create the commandArray contents for you and all you have to do is something like `domoticz.devices[123].switchOn('AFTER 3')` or `domoticz.devices['My dummy sensor'].updateBarometer(1034, domoticz.BARO_THUNDERSTORM)`.
+Also, it harbors methods to manipulate Domoticz or devices. dzVents will create the commandArray contents for you and all you have to do is something like `domoticz.devices[123].switchOn().for_min(5).after_sec(10)` or `domoticz.devices['My dummy sensor'].updateBarometer(1034, domoticz.BARO_THUNDERSTORM)`.

 *The intention is that you don't have to construct low-level commandArray-commands for Domoticz anymore!* Please let me know if there is anything missing there.
 Of course there is a method `domotiz.sendCommand(..)` that allows you to send raw Domoticz commands in case there indeed is some update function missing.